Palpung Sherabling Monastery: Where Stillness Finds You

 - 3 min read

-Just a short drive from Bir Billing — through pine forests, fluttering prayer flags, and the faint scent of incense — lies Palpung Sherabling Monastery, one of the most spiritually profound spaces in India.
+Just a short drive from Bir Billing — through pine forests, fluttering prayer flags, and the faint scent of incense — lies Palpung Sherabling Monastery, one of the most spiritually important Buddhist locations in India.

 A Forested Sanctuary Built for Stillness